-Cybersecurity automation solutions collect and aggregate data from across the organization’s environment to correlate and analyze events for high fidelity alerts that enable security operations teams.
+Simply stated, cybersecurity automation solutions collect and aggregate data from across an organization’s environment to correlate and analyze events for high fidelity alerts that enable security operations teams.

 Security automation helps analysts prioritize and streamline manual tasks.
 Some examples include:

 Environments have become more complex.
-Organizations need to manage cybersecurity across on-premises, hybrid, and multi-cloud deployments.
+Importantly, organizations need to manage cybersecurity across on-premises, hybrid, and multi-cloud deployments.
 Security automation brings all the data together in one location for better visibility into risk.

 Automation tools ingest data from across the organization’s environment.
-It can collect and aggregate information from different cybersecurity technologies like:
+It can collect and aggregate information from different cybersecurity technologies including:

 - Endpoint detection and response (EDR)